Brill-Noether loci of rank two vector bundles on a general $\nu$-gonal curve: The main result

 \subsection{The regular component $B_{\rm reg}$}

 In this subsection we construct the regular component $B_{\rm reg}$ as in Theorem \ref{thm:main2}.
-In what follows, we take notation as in \eqref{degree1}, with $l,\;j,\;r>0$.
+In what follows, we use notation as in \eqref{degree1}, i.e. $l = h^0(L),\;j =h^1(L),\;r= h^1(N)$ which will be considered all positive (cf. Theorem \ref{CF} for $L$).
 For any exact sequence $(u)$ as in \eqref{degree}, let $\partial_u : H^0(L) \to H^1(N)$ be the corresponding coboundary map.
-For any integer $t>0$, consider which has a natural structure of determinantal scheme; its expected codimension is $ c(l,r,t):= t(l-r+t)$ (cf. \cite[Sect.\,5.2]{CF}).
-Recall the following result.
+For any integer $t>0$, consider

+which has a natural structure of determinantal scheme; its expected codimension is $t(l-r+t)$ (cf. \cite[Sect.\,5.2]{CF}).
+In this set--up, one has: